You come into work on Monday morning, log in to your emails and find a customer demanding their personal data from your organisation.

 You're confused.
 You've never had to deal with this before.

-You know deep down that you can't afford to do is nothing otherwise there could be some serious consequences for your organisation (I'll get into this later!)
+You know you can't afford to do nothing or there could be some serious consequences for your organisation (more on this later!)

 Let's get into this.